 • Wave picking.
 Orders are released to the floor in timed waves, often aligned to carrier pickup schedules.
 Reduces rushing at cutoff and smooths labor utilization across the shift.

-Most small operations default to discrete picking (one order, one trip), which is the least efficient method once volume rises.
+Most small operations default to discrete picking (one order, one trip), and it's the least efficient method once volume rises, something we see constantly on new client floors.
 Switching pick methodology typically requires new WMS configuration but no new equipment.

 Lever 03